Setting up a DIFC Foundation

 Registering a Foundation in DIFC:

-As a DIFC Foundation must have a registered office in the DIFC, TWS can provide Registered Agent services (being a ‘Qualified Person’) when appointed as the Registered Agent of a DIFC Foundation as we are licensed with the DFSA and have an office in the DIFC.
+As a DIFC Foundation must have a registered office in the DIFC, TWS can provide Registered Agent services (being a ‘Qualified Person’) when appointed as the Registered Agent of a DIFC Foundation as we are licensed with the DIFC and have an office in the DIFC.
 As an appointed registered agent, we can:

 - Register the Foundation and provide the registered address of a DIFC Foundation